London Library: Subscription

-Support

-The Library has a Corporate Patron scheme offering benefits including exclusive hire of the Library for private events.
-The Founders' Circle is a group dedicated to supporting the running of the Library, named in honour of the first 500 members who set the Library on its feet in 1841, the members of the Founders' Circle meet at a variety of exclusive events through the year.

 Awards and competitions

 In 2011 the Library launched its Student Prize, a writing competition open to final-year undergraduates at higher education institutions in the UK.
 The theme was "The future of Britain lies with the right-hand side of the brain", and the winner was announced in March 2012 as Ben Mason, a student at Trinity College, Oxford.
 The prize was awarded for a second time in 2013 to Kathryn Nave, a student at King's College London, but has now been discontinued.